 - It is okay to write about the same thing on the 3–4 days you’ve set for yourself.
 Or, write something new each day.
 The choice is yours

-- If you feel uninspired, look for writing prompts to nudge your thoughts
+- If you feel uninspired, look for writing prompts online to nudge your thoughts

 - Add patterns, or borders, to highlight, or create page divisions.